IgniteUI/help-topics/topics/02_Controls/igDataChart/05_Styling/~igDataChart_Styling_Themes.md

             </td>

             <td>
-                This theme defines general visual features for all Ignite UI controls.
-Detailed information for using the IG theme is available in the <a class="ig-topic-link" href="Deployment-Guide-Styling-and-Theming.html" data-auto-update-caption="true">Styling and Theming in Ignite UI</a> topic.
+                This theme defines general visual features for all %%ProductName%% controls.
+Detailed information for using the IG theme is available in the <a class="ig-topic-link" href="Deployment-Guide-Styling-and-Theming.html" data-auto-update-caption="true">Styling and Theming in %%ProductName%%</a> topic.
             </td>
         </tr>